 I can’t stop smiling.
 Giggles bubble from my lips as we walk through the airport.
 I feel almost like crying or melting into a puddle of joy.
 I’ve been dreaming about today since I was six.

-A seed of anxiety plants itself in the pit of my stomach.
+Yet, a tiny seed of anxiety plants itself in the pit of my stomach.

 “You okay?”
 I ask, looking concerned.
 His anxiety is rolling off him in waves.